estanislaocrivos/embedded-c-patterns/README.md

 The interface pattern defines a contract for behavior that can be implemented by different objects.
 It allows for polymorphism and decouples the code from specific implementations.
 The interface pattern was implemented in the `interface` source and header files.

-### Singleton pattern
+### Singleton object pattern

-The singleton pattern ensures that a class has only one instance and provides a global point of access to it.
+The singleton object pattern ensures that a class has only one instance and provides a global point of access to it.
 This is useful in embedded systems where resources are limited and you want to avoid multiple instances of a resource-intensive object.
 The singleton pattern was implemented in the `singleton` source and header files.

+### Opaque object pattern

+The opaque object pattern is a design pattern that hides the implementation details of an object from the user.
+It provides a clean interface for interacting with the object while keeping its internal structure hidden.
+This pattern is useful for encapsulating complex data structures and providing a simple API for users.
+The opaque object pattern was implemented in the `opaque` source and header files.
+This patter allows for the creation of multiple instances of the same object type.

 ## Prerequisites